ryoppippi/Gasyori100knock/README.md

 ***License***

-&copu; Yoshito Nagaoka All Rights Reserved.
+&copy; Yoshito Nagaoka All Rights Reserved.

 This is under MIT License.